Awesome Las Vegas to Zion National Park Road Trip

 Kolob Canyons is another section of Zion National Park that could be included in a Zion road trip.
 Instead of exiting the interstate at Hurricane, continue north for approximately 25 miles to exit 40.
 This section of Zion has the same red Navajo sandstone canyons as the main park with way less crowds.
 (Map Layer 5)

 Another route suggestion is after visiting Zion, head east to Mount Carmel Junction and then south on Highway 89 to Kanab.
-There are oodles of things to do in, and around, Kanab.
+There are tons of things to do in, and around, Kanab.
 When you’re ready to return to Las Vegas, use Highway 389 through Colorado City and Apple Valley to Hurricane and the interstate.
 I have more info coming soon on this road trip route.
 (Map Layer 6)

 Final Thoughts About Las Vegas to Zion National Park